Skeletool

 Leatherman Sidekick & Wingman

-A superb affordable option with one handed blade access and spring loaded pliers.
-The main difference between the two is the Sidekick includes a folding saw where the Wingman substitutes for scissors.
+Here are a couple more excellent and affordable options with one handed blade access and spring loaded pliers.
+The main difference between these two is the Sidekick includes a folding saw where the Wingman substitutes for scissors.

 Last observed price range: ~ $70